After a friend insisted (like a madman) that I should travel, I picked up a random destination and went abroad for the first time.

 I haven’t even read the policy of the company – I usually don’t.
 But when it comes to flights that I maybe want to cancel, I may want to know there’s no canceling option – haha.

-As a short parenthesis, when I arrived at the Valencia’s airport, I’ve met some Romanians and they told me they bought the same ticket only 3 weeks in advance (not 2 moths, like I did) with only €30.
+As a short parenthesis, when I arrived at Valencia’s airport, I’ve met some Romanians and they told me they bought the same ticket only 3 weeks in advance (not 2 months, like I did) with only €30.

 My plane was leaving on 18th of May, from Craiova, at 20:55 and arriving in Valencia at 23:10.
 Also, was leaving on 21st of May, from Valencia, at 6:55 and arriving in Craiova at 11:05.